posener/posener.github.io/_posts/2018-06-16-go-swagger.md

 ### 2. Required Fields

-In the model definitions, required fields are generated as pointers, and optional fields are values.
+In the model definitions, required fields are generated as pointers, and optional fields are generated as values.
 Foe example, the `Pet` model in the example with a required field `Name` and an optional field `Kind` and `ID`, is generated as follows (The `readonly` property is yet to be supported):